Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 In practice, we will often obtain a single-letter lower bound for resource cost in a slightly different manner.
-Say that a given resource theory is characterised by a norm $\norm{\cdot}{\mu}$ which is not necessarily multiplicative itself, but there exists a multiplicative norm $\norm{\cdot}{\gamma}$ such that $\norm{X}{\gamma} \leq \norm{X}{\mu}$ for all $X$.
+Say that a given resource theory is characterised by a gauge $\norm{\cdot}{\mu}$ which is not necessarily multiplicative itself, but there exists a multiplicative gauge $\norm{\cdot}{\gamma}$ such that $\norm{X}{\gamma} \leq \norm{X}{\mu}$ for all $X$.
 We can then bound

 for any $\rho$.
 We state the resulting lower bound as a separate result, as it will find important applications in several theories of interest.